What is Managed Service Delivery in Channel Sales?

 - Proactive Monitoring: Implement 24/7 monitoring and alerts to address issues before they impact operations.

-- Regular Reporting: Provide transparent reports on service performance, security posture, and resource utilization.
+- Regular Reporting: Provide transparent reports on service performance, security posture, and resource use.

 - Continuous Improvement: Regularly review and optimize service offerings based on feedback and evolving customer needs.